 Probate—or estate administration—is the legal process of transferring a deceased person’s property to their beneficiaries.
 This process can happen with or without a will in place and includes probating a will, drafting and submitting paperwork to the court, and managing estate assets.

 Probate laws differ from state to state, and the process can be relatively simple or complex depending on the size of the estate and whether there are disputes.
-Our attorneys can support you throughout the process.
-We help our clients by offering administration services that keep you and your family’s best interest at heart.
-Call to get started today.
+Our Baldwin County attorneys can support you throughout the process, offering estate administration services that keep you and your family’s best interests at heart.

 What is the Executor or Administrator’s Role During Probate?